 The System ILA IP in IP integrator allows you to perform in-system debugging of designs on an FPGA.
+On Versal devices, the System ILA core is obsolete.
+Interface debugging is now supported in the standard ILA with AXIS interface.
 Use this feature when there is a need to monitor interfaces and signals in the IP integrator Block Design.

-See this link in the Vivado Design Suite User Guide: Designing IP Subsystems using IP Integrator (UG994) for the steps to debug interfaces and/or nets in the Block Design.
+See this link in the Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994) for the steps to debug interfaces and/or nets in the Block Design.